InOG-projects/WhoWeAre/README.md

 # WhoWeAre
-Documents about Innovationsverbund Öffentliche Gesundheit (InÖG) (loosely translated: Public health innovation network).
+Documents about [Innovationsverbund Öffentliche Gesundheit (InÖG)](https://inoeg.de) (loosely translated: Public Health Innovation Network).

 ## What one can find in here